About This Course

 Part-Time.
 See Additional Teaching Mode Information for more info.

 See Requirements for full details.

 This course is aimed at enabling busy practitioners to take a leadership role in clinical practice in an increasingly complex healthcare environment by facilitating professional and scholarly development.
-It is vital that nurses and midwives demonstrate the scientific evidence for their practice, and research-based practice is fundamental to providing quality care.
-Modules are aimed at enabling practitioners to utilise advanced knowledge and critical thinking skills in providing quality evidenced-based care.
+It is vital that nurses and midwives demonstrate scientific evidence for their practice, and research-based practice is fundamental to providing quality care.
+Modules are aimed at enabling practitioners to utilise advanced knowledge and critical thinking skills in providing quality evidence-based care.
 Other modules in research are aimed at developing the ability of nurses and midwives to become critical consumers of research.

 - MH6014 Advanced Research Methods for Healthcare Professionals (10 credits)

 The part-time option will be taught during weekday working hours over 1 year.

 This course is assessed by a combination of essays, seminar presentations, poster presentations and a research dissertation.